The online Graduate Certificate in Accountancy (GCA) is an 18 semester hour non-degree

 ACCT 7816 Corporate Governance & Accounting Ethics - spring

-ACCT 7976 Advanced Special Topics in Accounting - fall
+ACCT 7976 Advanced Special Topics in Accounting - spring

 For course descriptions, please refer to the AU Bulletin.
 The student's plan of study must be approved by the student's advisor.

-Students must take ACCT 6136, 6316, 6426, 6616, and 6706 at either the undergraduate level or graduate level to be academically prepared for the Uniform CPA examination.
+Students must take ACCT 6136, 6316, 6426, 6616, and 6706 at either the undergraduate level or graduate level to be academically prepared for the CPA Exam.
 Students cannot receive graduate credit for an equivalent course they have taken at the undergraduate level.